- Machine mark removal and rust removal

 In the “old days,” when the first mass finishing methods were developed, media consisted of crushed grinding wheels, and river pebbles.

 Over time, mass finishing media have advanced into more refined forms.
-Today. there are a huge variety of media that manufacturers can choose from.
+Today, there is a huge variety of media that manufacturers can choose from.

 Only with the right media choice can the desired surface finish be achieved.